 What is the difference between startup loans and small business loans?

-The main difference between a startup loan and a small business loan is that a startup is a very young company just getting started.
+The main difference between a startup loan and one for a small business is that a startup is a very young company just getting started.
 Startups are often run on a very lean budget while they get going.
 A small business, on the other hand, is already up-and-running and more established.

 It can be easier to get a small business loan because it presents less risk to the lender financing you.
 Startups haven’t yet proved they will be profitable.
 However, either way, you still have the 11 financing options above to explore.